canonical/data-science-stack/docs/how-to/dss/setup-nvidia-drivers.rst

 configuring the NVIDIA runtime.
 The NVIDIA Operator will also install the NVIDIA drivers, if they are not present already on the host machine.

-Enable NVIDIA runtime on MicroK8s
+Enable the NVIDIA runtimes on MicroK8s
 ----------------------------------
 To enable the NVIDIA runtimes on MicroK8s run the following
 command: